-What Is Home Visiting?
+What is Home Visiting?

 Home visiting is a prevention strategy used to support pregnant moms and new parents to promote infant and child health, foster educational development and school readiness, and help prevent child abuse and neglect.
-Participation is voluntary.
+Across the country, high-quality home visiting programs offer vital support to parents as they deal with the challenges of raising babies and young children.
+Participation in these programs is voluntary and families may choose to opt out whenever they want.
 Home visitors may be trained nurses, social workers or child development specialists.
-Their visits focus on promoting strong parent-child attachment and coaching parents on learning activities that foster their child’s development.
+Their visits focus on linking pregnant women with prenatal care, promoting strong parent-child attachment, and coaching parents on learning activities that foster their child’s development and supporting parents’ role as their child’s first and most important teacher.
 Home visitors also conduct regular screenings to help parents identify possible health and developmental issues.

-Early Childhood Development and Home Visiting Programs
+Maternal, Infant and Early Childhood Home Visiting Grant Program

-Governors designated state agencies to receive and administer the federal home visiting funds.
-These state leads provide a useful entry point for legislators who want to engage their state’s home visiting programs.
+With the passage of the MIECHV program governors designated state agencies to receive and administer the federal home visiting funds.
+These designated state leads provide a useful entry point for legislators who want to engage their state’s home visiting programs.

 Advancing State Policy